KKurzawa/C9Professional-README-Generator/READMESAMPLE.md

 ## Usage

-Enter 'node index.js' in your command line and ansewer all questions.
+Enter 'node index.js' in your command line and answer all questions.

 ## Credits